akwanmtl/Burger/README.md

 # Node-Express_Handlebars - Eat-Da-Burger!

 ## Description
 The Eat-Da-Burger website allows users to enter burgers that they would like to eat and then 'eat' them.
-This application was built using a MVC design and it uses MySQL database, Express, handlebars, and Node.
+This application was built using a MVC design.
+It uses MySQL database, Express, handlebars, Node and REST API design.
 This application is deployed on Heroku using JawsDB as the online database.

 * Link to the app on Heroku: https://guarded-sierra-90184.herokuapp.com/
 * Link to the Github repository: https://github.com/akwanmtl/Burger